go-gitea/gitea/docs/content/doc/installation/database-preparation.en-us.md

 ## Database Connection over TLS

-If you have database instance on private network, this section can be omitted, since the security between Gitea and database instance is guaranteed.
-If instead the database instance is on public network, use TLS to encrypt connection to database, as it is possible for third-party to intercept database connection.
+If the communication between Gitea and your database instance is performed through a private network, or if Gitea and the database are running on the same server, this section can be omitted since the security between Gitea and the database instance is not critically exposed.
+If instead the database instance is on a public network, use TLS to encrypt the connection to the database, as it is possible for third-parties to intercept the traffic data.

 ### Prerequisites

-- You need two valid TLS certificate, one for database instance (database server) and one for Gitea instance (database client).
-Both certificates must be signed by trusted CA.
+- You need two valid TLS certificates, one for the database instance (database server) and one for the Gitea instance (database client).
+Both certificates must be signed by a trusted CA.
-- `X509v3 Extended Key Usage` extension attribute must have `TLS Web Server Authentication` for database server certificate, and `TLS Web Client Authentication` for database client certificate.
+- The database certificate must contain `TLS Web Server Authentication` in the `X509v3 Extended Key Usage` extension attribute, while the client certificat needs `TLS Web Client Authentication` in the corresponding attribute.
-- On database server certificate, `Subject Alternative Name` or `Common Name` entry must be fully-qualified domain name (FQDN) for database instance.
-On database client certificate, either entry above must be database username that Gitea instance will be used to connect.
+- On the database server certificate, one of `Subject Alternative Name` or `Common Name` entries must be the fully-qualified domain name (FQDN) of the database instance (e.g. `db.example.com`).
+On the database client certificate, one of the entries mentioned above must contain the database username that Gitea will be using to connect.
-- You need mapping from domain name of both Gitea and database instances to their respective IP addresses.
-Either set up DNS records or add local mapping to `/etc/hosts`.
-This allows database connections to be performed by domain name instead of IP address.
+- You need domain name mappings of both Gitea and database servers to their respective IP addresses.
+Either set up DNS records for them or add local mappings to `/etc/hosts` (`%WINDIR%\System32\drivers\etc\hosts` in Windows) on each system.
+This allows the database connections to be performed by domain name instead of IP address.
 See documentation of your system for details.

 ### PostgreSQL

-PostgreSQL driver used by Gitea supports two-way TLS.
-In two-way TLS, both database client and server authenticate each other by sending their respective certificate to their respective opposite for validation.
+The PostgreSQL driver used by Gitea supports two-way TLS.
+In two-way TLS, both database client and server authenticate each other by sending their respective certificates to their respective opposite for validation.
 In other words, the server verifies client certificate, and the client verifies server certificate.

-1. On database instance, place following credentials:
+1. On the server with the database instance, place the following credentials:

     -  `/path/to/postgresql.crt`: Database instance certificate
     -  `/path/to/postgresql.key`: Database instance private key